Preparing a New Generation of AI-Ready Researchers

 ALCF postdoctoral researcher Shilpika (center) leads a session on prompt engineering during Argonne’s Intro to AI training series.
 Seated around the table are Argonne colleagues Paige Kinsley (foreground, left), George Thiruvathukal (back, center) and Venkat Vishwanath (foreground, right).
 Image: Argonne National Laboratory

-Aimed at undergraduate and graduate students from U.S. universities and community colleges, the program offers a combination of hands-on sessions and expert guidance to equip attendees with the knowledge and skills to effectively use AI in their research.
+Aimed at undergraduate and graduate students from U.S. universities and community colleges, the program offers a combination of hands-on sessions and expert guidance to teach attendees to effectively use AI in their fields.
 Over the past four years, the series has welcomed over 700 total participants.

 ALCF's Marieme Ngom leads a session on the basics of using neural networks for scientific research.